 What Is Roti Canai?

-Roti canai is a very known dish in my home country Malaysia.
+Roti canai is a very well-known dish in my home country Malaysia.
 It’s a flatbread with influences from India.
 It’s usually sold in Mamak restaurants and eaten with dhal curry.
 You can also have it with fish curry and sambal or with any of these curry recipes:

 Roti Canai And Us

-In my whole entire life back in my home country, I’ve only bought roti canai at our favorite Mamak restaurants.
+In my whole life back in my home country, I’ve only bought roti canai at our favorite Mamak restaurants.

 Roti canai for me is not only a flatbread that I eat with dhal curry.
 For me, it reminds me of all those wonderful memories that I cherish of my family.

 And now that I’m living here in Spain, I don’t want to lose all that.
-I started making my own roti canai.
+I started making my roti canai.
 Something that I thought I would never be able to do.
 But I did it.
 Until now.

 My husband is a fan of roti canai after I introduced it to him.
 He just fell in love with roti canai and dhal curry.
 Sometimes I think he’s a bigger fan than I am.

 I don’t do the flying dough method.
 No, nope.
-I simply stretch the dough on my kitchen top until it’s transparent thin.
-Then I would make it into round or square shape.
+I simply stretch the dough on my kitchen top until it’s transparent and thin.
+Then I would make it into a round or square shape.
 In the video below you can see how I always do it.
 It’s very simple.

 So if you’re living abroad and missing your roti canai, do try this recipe.
 Or if you’re back home and simply want to make homemade roti canai, this recipe is for you.
-I hope you will like the roti canai like we do.
+I hope you will like the roti canai as we do.